-All steaks entered are judged by using the internationally agreed criteria.
+An independent robust judging process with integrity is at the heart of everything we do.
+All steaks entered will be judged by using the internationally agreed criteria.

 Technical testing will cover two areas, raw and cooked.